 Dwarf fruit trees are perhaps the most exotic plants you can grow indoors.
-Native to tropical regions around the world, their lush foliage, exotic flowers and edible fruits make captivating conversation pieces for a sunroom -- or a sunny room.
+Native to tropical regions around the world, their lush foliage, exotic flowers and edible fruits make captivating conversation pieces for a sunroom -- or any sunny room.

 If you've ever thought about growing banana plants indoors, you'll want 'Dwarf Cavendish', a compact variety that tops out at 6 ft (1.8 m) tall.

 Red flowers (shown at left) are followed by a bunch of bananas.
 It's perfectly happy in a container, as long as you can provide the sunlight it needs.

 Calamondin is one of the easiest indoor citrus trees to grow.
 Not a true orange, this dwarf citrus tree is actually a cross between a kumquat and a tangerine.